BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified Developer Associate 2024 NEW DVA-C02/README.md

 cloudFront functions are light-weight functions written in javascript, they are used to modify viewer request and respones. scales to super hight amounts.

-Lambda@Edge are writen in either javascript or python.
+Lambda@Edge are written in either javascript or python.

 | Action                             | CloudFront Funcions                       | Lambda@Edge                                          |